jonlpersson/ed-latimore/site/_posts/2019-11-16-13-ways-to-write-better-in-any-medium.md

 * Create marketing campaigns
 * Run book advertising
 * Plan books
-* How to become a better writer, in general

 Or do any of the things that writing today on the internet demands.
 At best, you learned grammar and structure.
 However, just learning those things and hoping they'll make you write well is like learning how to punch and hoping that it makes you a good fighter.